The-Boring-Business/Hashtag-Recommendation-System/README.md

 ## Google Vision
 ## JIna
-Search for relavant Hashtags from BBC News.
-It is hosted in kaggle by Shine K GeorgeThank you for the valuable resource.
-This demo will show you how to quickly build a search system from scratch with Jina.
+Search for relavant Hashtags from Hahstags from scraped resent tweets and insta posts